Model theory of Galois actions of torsion Abelian groups: General results about -fields

 Moreover, if $(K,G)$ is p.e.c. and $G$ is finitely generated, then the map $\alpha$ is an isomorphism. \end{lemma} \begin{proof} Let us consider a finite Galois extension $C\subseteq C'$ such that $C'\subseteq K$.
 We consider the restriction map:

 It is enough to show that the map $r$ is onto.
 Let $H:=r(G)$ and $C_0:=(C')^{H}$.
 Then $G$ acts trivially on $C_0$, hence $C_0\subseteq C$ and $H=\gal(C'/C)$, which we needed to show.

-For the moreover part, it is shown in the proof of \cite[Theorem 4]{Sjo} (in the e.c. case) that $G$ and $\gal(C^{\alg}\cap K/C)$ have the same finite quotients, which is enough, since $\widehat{G}$ is small.
+For the moreover part, it is shown in the proof of \cite[Theorem 4]{Sjo} (in the e.c. case) that $G$ and $\gal(C^{\alg}\cap K/C)$ have the same finite quotients, which is enough (see \cite[Corollary 16.10.8]{FrJa}), since $\widehat{G}$ is small being topologically finitely generated, which follows from the assumption that $G$ is finitely generated.
 We sketch below the argument given in \cite{Sjo}.
 Let $\pi:G\to H$ be an epimorphisms and $\iota:H\to S_m$ be an embedding, where $S_m$ is the symmetric group on $m=|H|$ generators ($m$ is finite).
 Then the field of rational functions $K':=K(t_1,\ldots,t_m)$ has a natural structure of a $G$-extension of $K$ (given by $\iota\circ \pi$).
 It is easy to see that

 hence the field of constants of $K'$ has a Galois extension with Galois group isomorphic to $H$.
-Since this last condition is first-order ($G$ is finitely generated), $K$ is p.e.c., and the extension $K\subset K'$ is regular, the result follows. \end{proof} We recall here a correspondence between Frattini covers and extensions of group actions.
-It is just a reformulation of \cite[Lemma 3.7]{HK3}. \begin{lemma} We assume that \begin{itemize} \item $C\subseteq K$ is a finite Galois extension and $G=\gal(K/C)$;
+Since this last condition is first-order ($G$ is finitely generated), $K$ is p.e.c., and the extension $K\subset K'$ is regular, the result follows. \end{proof} We recall (see \cite[Definition 22.5.1]{FrJa})) that a continuous epimorphism of profinite groups $f:\mathcal{G}\to \mathcal{H}$ is a \emph{Frattini cover}, if for any closed subgroup $\mathcal{G}_0\leqslant \mathcal{G}$, we have that $\mathcal{G}_0=\mathcal{G}$ if and only if $f(\mathcal{G}_0)=\mathcal{H}$.
+We give here a connection between Frattini covers and extensions of group actions.
+It is just a reformulation of \cite[Lemma 3.7]{HK3} (see also \cite[Remark 3.8]{HK3}). \begin{lemma} We assume that \begin{itemize} \item $C\subseteq K$ is a finite Galois extension and $G=\gal(K/C)$;

 \item $\mathcal{G}_0\leqslant \gal(C)$ is a closed subgroup;

 \item $C':=\left(C^{\sep}\right)^{\mathcal{G}_0}$;

 \item $K':=C'K=\left(C^{\sep}\right)^{\mathcal{G}_0\cap \gal(K)}$. \end{itemize} Then the following are equivalent: \begin{enumerate} \item $K\subseteq K'$ is a $G$-field extension, where the $G$-field structure on $K'$ is given by $\gal(K'/C')$;